mellieho9/mellieho9/README.md

 ## I'm Currently Working On:
 - Building an internal app for managing hackathon submissions for Pearl Hacks.
-- Creating a benchmark for Video-LLM Q&A models
+- Building an annotation management app for a large-scale video dataset project at Gedas lab

 ## Fun Facts:
 - 📚 My long-term trajectory is to pursue a PhD in AI.
 I'm amazed at how AI can address various problems and I'm currently involved in research projects to discover my future focus.